Slytherin-Blue-Ocean/GymX5000/README.md

 ## Setup

-1. Download depencies with npm install
+1. Download depencies with npm install.
    > `npm install`

 2. Create `.env` file using `example.env` as an example.

 3. Run webpack in development with:

-   > `npm run client-dev`
+   > `npm run dev`

 4. Run server with:

    > `npm run server-start`

-5. Visit local site at http://localhost:3000
+5. Visit local site at http://localhost:3000.